Amazon Web Services (AWS)

 To enable the Data Source integration, do the following:

-• Enter an AWS region into the "Default Region" field
+Under the Data Source heading, enter an AWS region into the "Default Region" field, such as "us-west-1"

 If you have any errors engage your Dropzone AI support representative.